Cloudlynx/docs/gettingstarted.rst

 5. Enter the router interface **IP address** for the selected subnet.
 6. Click on the **Add Interface** button to finish.

+.. sidebar:: **Note:**

-**Note:** If the IP address value is not set, either the default gateway IP address or the first host IP address in the subnet is used by default.
+   If the IP address value is not set, either the default gateway IP address or the first host IP address in the subnet is used by default.

 .. image:: _static/gettingstarted/fig19.png
    :alt: Add Interface